novoda/bintray-release/README.md

     groupId = 'com.novoda'
     artifactId = 'bintray-release'
     publishVersion = '0.2.10'
-    description = 'Oh hi, this is a nice description for a project, right?' website = 'https://github.com/novoda/bintray-release' }
+    desc = 'Oh hi, this is a nice description for a project, right?' website = 'https://github.com/novoda/bintray-release' }
 ```